top of page

 Program Description

-On a daily basis, interns dedicate the morning to a project with fellow students and SAA staff in a lab setting at Inyathelo: The South Africa Institute for Advancement.
-In the afternoon, students visit their respective organization's site to help with operations and better understand the potential implementation of their projects.
+We partner with multiple sport for development non-profit organizations in Cape Town to provide hands-on internships.
+On a daily basis, interns will dedicate the morning to a collaborative project with fellow SAA students and staff in a lab setting at Inyathelo: The South Africa Institute for Advancement.
+In the afternoon, students will visit their respective organization's site to help with program operations and better understand the potential implementation of their projects.

-Housing
+Housing & Meals

 Athletics Abroad

-You will have a gym membership at the Sport Science Institute of South Africa so can maintain your training by working out 4-5 times per week.
+You will have a gym membership at the Sport Science Institute of South Africa so you can maintain your training by working out 4-5 times per week.

 Excursions